Axlefublr/helix/README.md

 `ephemeral-messages` option in the `[editor]` section can now be set to `true` to make status / error messages at the bottom of the UI *not* take up an entire line.
 Instead, they will be printed over the editor view directly.

+`:echo` command lets you print a message to the messages line.
+Useful for when you want to give visual feedback to some mappings, or to use [command expansions](#command-expansions).

 ### Implemented PRs from upstream

 * [11234](https://github.com/helix-editor/helix/issues/11234) by @Swordelf2